Abstract

 Introduction

 Today it is widely accepted that the Earth's crust consists of a series of huge plates that slowly move.
 The low parts of the plates are beneath the world's oceans, and the high parts of the plates are landmasses.
 New plate material is generated at deep sea ocean ridges in a process called sea-floor spreading.
 Material from plates is also recycled at trenches, where dense, oceanic crust dives back (subducts) underneath an adjacent plate towards the upper mantle.
-Figure 1 (below) shows a map of the major tectonic plates.
+Figure 1 shows a map of the major tectonic plates.

 The theory of plate tectonics revolutionized geology in the 1960s.
 Before this, geology had been a descriptive science.
 Mechanisms for large-scale processes such as the formation of mountain ranges were put down to vague "earth forces."
 Plate tectonics changed that.
 A series of scientific papers by Harry Hess, Robert Dietz, Fred Vine, Drummond Matthews, and others brought together a growing body of evidence that massive pieces of the earth's surface were constantly on the move.
 Subduction of one plate beneath another could provide the massive force to produce uplift of mountain ranges.
 Fifty years earlier, in 1912, Alfred Wegener had proposed his theory of continental drift, and was widely ridiculed.
 Wegener, like others before him, had noticed that the continents on either side of the Atlantic Ocean had complementary shapes, suggesting that they might have originated much earlier from the same landmass.
 He had also noted similarities in rock formations on opposite sides of the ocean, and similarities in both living and fossil animals.
 Wegener did not have a good explanation for how vast chunks of the earth's surface could move relative to one another, and the community of geologists was not ready to accept his ideas (McPhee, 1981–1998; WGBH, 1998).

-map of major tectonic plates of the earth
+Map of major tectonic plates of the Earth

 Figure 1.
 Map of major tectonic plates of the earth (Tilling, date unknown).